3x3cut0r/vps/docker/docker-rootless/README.md

 # DONE (docker should now be updated)
 docker --version
 # Docker version 20.10.5, build 363e9a8

+# finaly setcap cap_net_bind_service (to bind ports less than 1024)
+# replace 'docker' with the username you are logged in with
+sudo setcap cap_net_bind_service=ep /home/docker/bin/rootlesskit

 # UPDATE DOCKER-COMPOSE (with sudo or root):